Shirley Ann Jackson: Rensselaer Polytechnic Institute

-On December 4–5, 2009 Jackson celebrated her tenth year at RPI with a "Celebration Weekend", which featured tribute concerts by Aretha Franklin and Joshua Bell among other events.
-Following the weekend, the Board of Trustees announced they would support construction of a new guest house on Jackson's property, for the purpose of "[enabling] the presidents to receive and entertain, appropriately, Rensselaer constituents, donors, and other high-level visitors".
-The trustees said that "the funds for this new project would not have been available for any other purpose".
-William Walker, the school's Vice President of Strategic Communications and External Relations noted "The Board sees this very much as a long-term investment … for President Jackson and her successors".
+On December 4–5, 2009 Jackson celebrated her tenth year at RPI with a "Celebration Weekend," which featured tribute concerts by Aretha Franklin and Joshua Bell among other events.
+Following the weekend, the board of trustees announced they would support construction of a new guest house on Jackson's property, for the purpose of "[enabling] the presidents to receive and entertain, appropriately, Rensselaer constituents, donors, and other high-level visitors."
+The trustees said that "the funds for this new project would not have been available for any other purpose."
+William Walker, the school's Vice President of Strategic Communications and External Relations noted "The Board sees this very much as a long-term investment... for President Jackson and her successors."

 On February 2, 2010, the Troy Zoning Board of Appeals denied RPI's request for a zoning variance allowing them to construct the new house at a height of 44 ft, which would exceed the 25 ft height restriction on buildings in residential areas.
-The Zoning Board stated that it is "too big", and two firefighters believed the property would be difficult to access with emergency vehicles.
+The zoning board stated that it is "too big," and two firefighters believed the property would be difficult to access with emergency vehicles.
 A new plan was announced on February 25, describing how the president's house will be replaced with a new two-story house.
-The new house will have "9,600 square feet of livable space, divided approximately equally between living space for the president's family and rooms for the president to conduct meetings and events".
+The new house will have "9,600 square feet of livable space, divided approximately equally between living space for the president's family and rooms for the president to conduct meetings and events."

 In June 2010, it was announced that the Rensselaer Board of Trustees unanimously voted to extend Jackson a ten-year contract renewal, which she accepted.
-Shirley Ann Jackson's compensation ranked first among US private university presidents in 2014.
+Jackson's compensation ranked first among US private university presidents in 2014.

 A 2015 Money.com article cited Jackson as the highest-paid college President and "took home a base salary of $945,000 plus another $276,474 in bonuses, $31,874 in nontaxable benefits".

-In fall of 2018, another contract extension was approved by the board of trustees through the end of June 2022.
+In the fall of 2018, another contract extension was approved by the board of trustees through the end of June 2022.